 Merval Argentina

-The regional picture was mixed: Chile and Mexico firmed while Brazil’s Ibovespa slipped about 0.2% to close near 172,021, weighed by renewed geopolitical tension that lifted oil and bond yields in São Paulo.
-Chile’s advance was among the region’s better showings, driven by its own bank story rather than an imported one.
+The regional picture was mixed.
+Chile and Mexico firmed while Brazil’s Ibovespa slipped about 0.2% to close near 172,021, weighed by renewed geopolitical tension that lifted oil and bond yields in São Paulo.

-Only the Chile, Brazil and Mexico moves are verified here; Colombia’s COLCAP and Argentina’s Merval are shown as ‘—’.
+Colombia’s COLCAP and Argentina’s Merval are shown as ‘—’.
 The live market board above carries each index’s closing level in full.

 06 The technical picture

-The IPSA closed near 10,883 after tagging an intraday high around 10,919, which now marks the immediate ceiling to clear for a fresh push higher.
-A close above that level would signal the range’s upper edge is giving way.
+The IPSA closed near 10,883 after tagging an intraday high around 10,919.
+That level now marks the immediate ceiling to clear for a fresh push higher.

-The index remains in the upper reaches of its recent band, with the prior consolidation cluster near 10,820 — roughly the session low — the first line of support on any pullback.
+The prior consolidation cluster near 10,820 — roughly the session low — is the first line of support on any pullback.
 Holding above it keeps the constructive structure intact.

-The swing factor is Wednesday’s CPI: a print at or below the 3.7% consensus would validate the bank-led bid, while an upside surprise would test whether the disinflation trade — and the technical breakout — can hold.
+The swing factor is Wednesday’s CPI.
+A print at or below the 3.7% consensus would validate the bank-led bid, while an upside surprise would test whether the disinflation trade — and the technical breakout — can hold.

 07 What to watch